hansbrenna/my_publications/publications.md

 7. Brenna, H., Krüger, K., & Kutterolf, S. (2015).
 Modelling the Combined Impact of Chlorine and Bromine from Large Plinian Eruption on Ozone and the Stratosphere.
 CCMI Workshop 2015.

 ## Invited seminars
 1. Brenna, H., Krüger, K., & Kutterolf, S. (2017).
 Halogen and sulfur rich explosive eruptions in the tropics: A potential threat to the ozone layer?
-GEOMAR FB4 Seminar, Oct 13 2017.
+FB4 Seminar, GEOMAR, Kiel, Oct 12 2017.

 ## Other
 1. Brenna, H. (2017).
 Klimamodellenes begrensninger.
 Aftenposten Viten. https://www.aftenposten.no/viten/i/aR7Ld/klimamodellenes-begrensninger